SpecFlowOSS/Getting-Started-Step-By-Step/GettingStarted/Step5.md

 Scenario: Add two numbers
     Given the first number is 50
     And the second number is 70
-    Then the two numbers are added
+    When the two numbers are added
     Then the result should be 120
 ```